Primary navigation

 Environment variables and secrets

-Environment variables can be specified and are set for the full duration of the task.
+Environment variables are set for the full duration of the task (including setup scripts and the agent phase).

-- They are only available to setup scripts.
-For security reasons, secrets are removed from the environment when the agent is running.
+• They are only available to setup scripts.
+For security reasons, secrets are removed before the agent phase starts.

 Automatic setup